Auculus/Convolutional-Neural-Network/README.md

 # Convolutional-Neural-Network
-A Convolutional Neural Network for Image recognition
+A Convolutional Neural Network made from scratch for Image recognition on the Mnist Fashion data set.

+Uses three different layers : Convolution Layer, Maxpool Layer and FullyConnected Layer.